Professor by special appointment Transatlantic Environmental History

 2010-2012: Research Associate, University of Bologna, Italy

-- Eleanor Roosevelt and the Anti-Nuclear Movement: The Voice of Conscience (New York: Palgrave,2016)
+- D. Fazzi, Eleanor Roosevelt and the Anti-Nuclear Movement: The Voice of Conscience (New York: Palgrave, 2016)

 EDITED VOLUMES/SPECIAL ISSUES:

-- The Global Citizen: Eleanor Roosevelt’s Views on Diplomacy and Democracy, co-edited with Anya Luscombe (New York: Palgrave, forthcoming)
+- D. Fazzi, A. Luscombe (eds.), The Global Citizen: Eleanor Roosevelt’s Views on Diplomacy and Democracy (Palgrave: New York: 2020)

 - “The Most Exceptional First Lady: Eleanor Roosevelt at the White House and beyond,” in Maarten Zwiers and Jelte Olthof (eds.), Profiles in Power: Reassessing Presidential Persona and Agency (Leiden: Brill, 2019)